NeuralNetworkingTechnologies/jik/README.md

 easy to parse and understand.
 There's no dependency by default, making it easy to compile, port and run.

+The main goal of this project is to understand fairly simply the nuts and bolts of the math behind deep learning.
+We did not focus on speed but rather on readability of the code.

+For better efficiency, one would rather use linear algebra libraries for low level math functions, especially for convolutions and other vector/matrix or matrix/matrix additions or multiplications.
+For example one could use eigen or lapack libraries like BLAS or GPU-based solutions like cuBLAS or use low-level deep neural network primitives from cuDNN.

+This is beyond the scope of this project but would be a welcome addition.

 A TensorFlow version of the sandbox examples is avalable here for validation: https://github.com/oliviersoares/tf

+Running the same CNN model to classify MNIST in JIK and TensorFlow using a batch size of 128 over 1000 iterations with RMSprop as a solver, we get using a high end 2015 Macbook Pro (2.8 Ghz i7 Intel processor):

+JIK             : time for 1000 steps: 2min 13sec, test accuracy: 97.95%

+TensorFlow (CPU): time for 1000 steps: 0min 30sec, test accuracy: 98.32%

+Using a fully-connected architecture (instead of CNN), using the same hardware and hyper-parameters, we get:

+JIK             : time for 1000 steps: 0min 14sec, test accuracy: 95.85%

+TensorFlow (CPU): time for 1000 steps: 0min 04sec, test accuracy: 89.21%

+All these results were averaged over 10 runs.

 ## Structure